strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/optional-software/haproxy-proxy.md

 # HAProxy Proxying

 As Strapi does not handle SSL directly and hosting a Node.js service on the "edge" network is not a secure solution it is recommended that you use some sort of proxy application such as Nginx, Apache, HAProxy, Traefik, or others.
-Below you will find some sample configurations for HAProxy, naturally these configs may not suit all environments and you will likely need to adjust them to fit your needs.
+In the following examples you will find some sample configurations for HAProxy, naturally these configs may not suit all environments and you will likely need to adjust them to fit your needs.

 ## Configuration

-The below examples are acting as an "SSL termination" proxy, meaning that HAProxy is only accepting the requests on SSL and proxying to other backend services such as Strapi or other web servers.
+In the following examples are acting as an "SSL termination" proxy, meaning that HAProxy is only accepting the requests on SSL and proxying to other backend services such as Strapi or other web servers.
 HAProxy cannot serve static content and as such it is usually used to handle multi-server deployments in a failover or load-balance situation.
-The examples provided below are based around everything existing on the same server, but could easily be tweaked for multi-server deployments.
+The following examples are based around everything existing on the same server, but could easily be tweaked for multi-server deployments.

 !!!include(developer-docs/latest/setup-deployment-guides/deployment/optional-software/snippets/strapi-server.md)!!!